 The Morality of Keeping Wild Animals as Pets

 For humans, being locked inside a cage for the rest of your life is considered to be one of the worst fates that could befall you, which is why we use that as punishment for abhorrent crimes.
-How different do you think it feels for a wild animal to be taken away from the endless expanse of nature that they’ve lived in for their whole lives just to be thrown into a tiny cage?
+For wild animals, it can feel like a punishment as well.
 It’s a very similar fate; one that you’d be forcing on any squirrel you tried to keep as a pet.

-Keeping a wild animal as a pet is immoral.
+Keeping a wild animal as a pet is never a good idea.
 If you wouldn’t want your freedom to be taken away from you, then you shouldn’t want to take the freedom of another animal away either.

 With animals born in captivity, things are different.
 Domesticated animals, such as dogs, cats, and horses, have evolved alongside us for thousands of years.
 During that time, they’ve developed certain tendencies that make them great counterparts for humans, and they’ve come to rely on us as their providers.
 But wild animals haven’t evolved those same tendencies and they’re entirely self-reliant.